ssvbio/ssvbio.github.io/_posts/2020-10-29-print_overlaps_python.md

 import numpy as np
 import sys
 ```
-#### user input.
-Input string as string, second argument is length of the substring and third argument is overlap window size.
+#### Collect user input, as three arguments.
+First input is a string and will be converted as string.
+Second argument is length of the substring and third argument is overlap window size.
 All must be supplied by a space in between.
 ```python
 string = str(sys.argv[1])
 Len = int(sys.argv[2])